 Thoroughly messy, this quiff-inspired look breaks the typical hairstyle mold.
 If you think most of these hairstyles for men with thin hair aren’t wild enough, try this one on for size.
 This quiff takes advantage of a cowlick to create an unexpected moment within the style.
 The result looks like your hair was just tossed around by the waves from the sea.

-Ivy League variation
+Liam Payne's Ivy League Hairstyle

 A style that makes a statement, this Ivy League variation is classic and stylish.
 If you’re a fan of the smart, short Ivy League look, then consider this variation that’s perfect for thin hair.
 Cut close to the head, the style looks full, and the skin fade on the sides helps the hair on top stand out.
 This haircut goes to show that you don’t need a ton of hair to pull off a great thin hair look––you only need the right combination of elements.